 Rose of Sharon –

-Vigorous and summer-blooming, Rose-of-Sharon is a large, deciduous shrub that originates from Asia.
-It has an upright, bushy habit and a tendency to spread and seed itself in, if given the opportunity.
-Throughout the growing season it has lustrous, lobed, palm-shaped leaves of medium green.
-From mid to late summer it produces medium to large, open, funnel-shaped blooms that have a papery appearance.
-These may be white, lavender, red, pink or purple, depending on the cultivar.
-Double and semi-double selections are available.
+Vigorous and summer-blooming, Rose-of-Sharon is a large, deciduous shrub that is native to Asia.
+It has an upright, bushy, multi-stemmed habit and a tendency to spread and self-seed.
+Throughout the growing season it has lustrous, lobed, palm-shaped leaves of medium green arranged alternately on the stems.
+The cultivar ‘Blushing Bride’ is a vigorous grower and produces many, large, double, funnel-shaped blooms with a papery appearance.
+The flower color is pale, blushing pink to rich pink.
+The seed pods are brown and produce viable seed.

 Rose-of-Sharon grows best in full to partial sun and fertile loam with even moisture and good drainage.
-It is easy to grow and well-suited as an informal hedge or screen.
-More select cultivars, like the seedless, white-flowered ‘Diana’, make nice additions to mixed shrub borders or may be planted as landscape specimens.
+However, it does tolerate some shade, particularly in the warmest climates and has some drought tolerance once established.
+It is easy to grow and very tolerant of heat and humidity.
+Blushing Bride is well-suited as an informal hedge or screen, makes a nice addition to mixed shrub borders or may be planted as a landscape specimen.

 Winchester Gardens generally stocks this item.

 Rose of Sharon

 Select a site with full sun to light shade and moist, well-drained soil.